dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-04-25-what-ive-learned-from-learning-how-to-learn.md

 ![](http://uploads5.wikiart.org/images/salvador-dali.jpg!Portrait.jpg)

-Our brains have two main *modes* of thinking; focused and diffused. **Focus mode** is the one you are concentrated on the topic you are learning at the moment.
-This is working mode when you learn something.
+Our brains have two main *modes* of thinking; focused and diffused. **Focus mode** is the one when you are concentrated on the topic and gaining information.
 But there is a drawback here; you sometimes can't see other solutions or aspects when you're in focused.

-> **Analogy:** When you are looking through a microscope, you can see the germs very clear and detailed, but probably won't see your near surroundings (for example rats in the room).
+> **Analogy:** When you are looking through a microscope, you can see the germs very clear and detailed, but probably won't see your near surroundings (for example rats in the room!).

 **Diffuse mode** on the other hand, is a more relaxed mode of thinking of your brain, which can access broader parts of your brain and memory.
 Connections between different knowledges of your previous learnings (called **chunks** in the course) happens in this mode.

 This mode is activated when you're sleeping, doing activities, shower, cleaning etc.

 > To be able to learn efficiently, we have to use our brains by switching between these two modes sequentially.
 There is even a technique called the **Pomodoro technique**.